 On November 4, 1646, Sir Theodore de Mayerne (1573–1655), first physician to Charles I and the English Aristocracy, decided to spend his day away from his demanding patients and to devote his attention to the vibrant world of colors.
-He took a good handful of bilberries and carefully inspected the color of their peel and … Continue reading The Manual as Artifact: On Artists’ Manuals and Craftsmen’s Handbooks
+He took a good handful of bilberries and carefully inspected the color of their peel and pulp.
+He then cooked them following a recipe for making a “very beautiful and very oriental” colorant for writing and limning.
+The recipe he followed has survived as part of an extensive manuscript collection dated to the first half of the seventeenth century.
+Continue reading “The Manual as Artifact: On Artists’ Manuals and Craftsmen’s Handbooks”

 In premodern China, the population was roughly divided according to professions into four groups: literati, farmers, artisans, and merchants.
 During this period, artisanal knowledge was mainly transmitted in person.
-Most Chinese artisans were not as literate as their European counterparts, if literate at all, and written texts played a minor role in the transmission of … Continue reading Popular and Specialist Artisanal Knowledge in China, Mid-Thirteenth to Early Twentieth Centuries
+Most Chinese artisans were not as literate as their European counterparts, if literate at all, and written texts played a minor role in the transmission of their specialized knowledge.
+The master of a workshop taught the apprentices how to perform bodily actions by working alongside them and only transmitted written knowledge with brief and codified texts.
+Sometimes craft recipes were not even written down; they were memorized by masters and transferred verbally to designated successors in the craft.
+Continue reading “Popular and Specialist Artisanal Knowledge in China, Mid-Thirteenth to Early Twentieth Centuries”

 When the alchemist-priest Antonio Neri published his L’Arte Vetraria in 1612, the universe of codified knowledge could finally include a major work entirely devoted to glassmaking.
 Although the Florentine friar was by no means the first to provide instructions on how to make glass (recipe texts are known from the second millennium BCE), never before had the effort been so comprehensive and successful.
-Continue reading “Rewriting the Book: Archaeology and Experimental Glass from the First British Colony in America
+Continue reading “Rewriting the Book: Archaeology and Experimental Glass from the First British Colony in America”

 In this article, Pamela Smith links the tacit and explicit knowledge of artisans in an innovative way.
 See also Jonathan Sheehan’s interesting review of Smith’s related book, The Body of the Artisan: Art and Experience in the Scientific Revolution (Chicago, IL: University of Chicago Press, 2004).